pharmai/plip/docs/README.rst

 2 : Empty PDB file as input
 3 : Invalid PDB ID
-4 : PDB file can't be read by OpenBabel (due to invalid input files)
+4 : PDB file can't be read by OpenBabel (due to invalid input files) 5 : PDB ID is valid, but wwPDB offers no file in PDB format for download.

 Legend for PyMOL visualization
 ------------------------------